 Although research suggests there’s a link between social media use and the onset of depression and loneliness, social media and communication tools can also provide meaningful interactions.

 Instead of mindlessly scrolling through your Instagram feed, reach out to people who really matter to you.
 Video calls via FaceTime or Zoom can create a sense of intimate conversion even though you’re physically distant from each other.

-Studies have shown that spending time in nature improves mental health and cognitive function.
 If going outside isn’t an option, you could try bringing nature indoors by growing herbs or plants, opening your windows, or planting fresh flowers in your living space.

 This doesn’t mean you have to be super productive and accomplish everything on your to-do list.
 But having some structure in your day — waking up the same time, eating three meals, and exercising consistently — can reduce symptoms of anxiety and depression.

 You don’t have to take part in every Zoom happy hour you’re invited to, especially if you’re doing it just because of FOMO.